adobe-fonts/cff2-hint-ordering-test/README.md

 ```

-I have created this repository mostly as a record.
-I do not expect this font
+I have created this branch mostly as a record; I do not expect this font
 will need to be built again.
 The `composition_files` directory contains the
 (very hacky) scripts and files used to build the UFO directories, starting with
 the Roman Source-Serif UFO sources.
 They may be of some use as references for